Becoming a Solar Technician – Education, Certification, Career Outlook & Salary

 What Are the Steps to Becoming a Solar Technician?

 There are different paths to becoming a solar technician.
 It is essential, however, to be aware that electronics are becoming more sophisticated and that equipment is increasingly complex, meaning that there is a higher threshold for expertise.
 Technicians must have more knowledge to obtain entry-level positions than in the past.
-Below, aspiring solar technicians can find the four most common steps towards this profession.
+Below, aspiring solar technicians can find the four most common steps toward this profession.

 Step 1: Obtain a high school diploma or GED (four years).